This post may contain affiliate links. Please read my disclosure and privacy policy.

 • Remove the peel from the bananas and add them to a high-speed blender, along with the peanut butter, milk, and vanilla extract.
 Secure the lid and blend until very smooth; there should be no visible chunks.

-• Pour the blended mixture into a Ninja creami pint container.
+• Pour the blended mixture into a Ninja Creami pint container.
 The mixture should not go higher than the "max fill" line.
 Secure the lid and place the pint container on a flat shelf in your freezer.
 Let it freeze for 24 hours or more.

 • Once the mixture is frozen solid, you can spin it in your Ninja Creami whenever you're ready.
 (You can freeze this for at least 1 month, so feel free to prep it as early as you'd like to.)